 The etymology “Maaqouda” is translated as “thick” or “bound”.
 The root of this treatment is still in debate, but today, they are a common food sold on Moroccan streets.
 In native restaurants, they can also act well as a side or appetizer.

 They are good on their own, or they can be a perfect sandwich filling for bread, like Khobz.
-If you eat them plain, Maakouda is an ideal gluten-free diet for your menu.
+If you eat them plain, Maakouda is an ideal gluten-free addition to your menu.

 On the other hand, others also like to enjoy Maakouda stuffed with ground meat, fish, or cheese.
 But no matter which way you choose to eat them, I guarantee they are the excellent solution to please everyone, even the pickiest ones.